-(35) “Signed” means, as the context requires, that a Written document contains a Signature or that the act of making a Signature has occurred.
+(36) “Signed” means, as the context requires, that a Written document contains a Signature or that the act of making a Signature has occurred.

-(36) “Solicitation Document” means an Invitation to Bid, Request for Proposals, Request for Quotes, or other similar document issued to invite Offers from prospective Contractors under ORS Chapter 279B or 279C.
+(37) “Solicitation Document” means an Invitation to Bid, Request for Proposals, Request for Quotes, or other similar document issued to invite Offers from prospective Contractors under ORS Chapter 279B or 279C.
 The following are not Solicitation Documents unless they invite Offers from prospective Contractors: a Request for Qualifications, a prequalification of bidders, a request for information, a sole source notice, an approval of a Special Procurement, or a request for product prequalification.
 A project-specific selection document under a Price Agreement that has resulted from a previous Solicitation Document is not itself a Solicitation Document.

+(38) “Veteran” has the meaning set forth in ORS 200.005.

-(37) “Writing” means letters, characters and symbols inscribed on paper by hand, print, type or other method of impression, intended to represent or convey particular ideas or meanings.
+(39) “Writing” means letters, characters and symbols inscribed on paper by hand, print, type or other method of impression, intended to represent or convey particular ideas or meanings.
 “Writing,” when required or permitted by law, or required or permitted in a Solicitation Document, also means letters, characters and symbols made in electronic form and intended to represent or convey particular ideas or meanings.